Space-time approach to spontaneous symmetry breaking in the Abelian-gauge interaction: Dynamical consequences after spontaneous symmetry breaking

 This $J(q^2)$ has following features.

-(1) Although the fermion $\varphi (x)$ in the bubble diagram is massless, its excitation from $|\widetilde{0}\rangle$ can be simply written by the massive fermion operator $\psi(x)$.
-The resulting $J(q^2)$ has a similar form to the vacuum polarization in QED, but an important difference is that $\gamma ^{\mu}$ and $\gamma ^{\nu}$ are absent in the trace.
+(1) $J(q^2)$ has a similar form to the vacuum polarization in QED \cite{qed}, but an important difference is that there are no $\gamma ^{\mu}$ or $\gamma ^{\nu}$ in the trace.

-(2) $\Lambda$ in Eq.(\ref{eq:46}) is not a cutoff for the Pauli-Villars regularization of the divergent integral, but an upper end of energy-momentum of massless fermion-antifermion pairs in the excitation.
-We can calculate Eq.(\ref{eq:46}) as if $\Lambda$ is such a cutoff for regularization.
-But, since the upper end $\Lambda$ is a dynamical variable, it is evaluated, not as $p_E^2$ in the Euclidian space, but as $p^2=(ip_0)^2-\mbox{\boldmath $p$}^2= -p_E^2$ in the Minkowski space.
-Hence, after a 4-momentum integration, the square of upper end appears as $-\Lambda ^2$ in the result.
+(2) $\Lambda$ in Eq.(\ref{eq:46}) is not a cutoff for regularizing the divergent integral, but rather an upper end of the energy-momentum of the excited massless fermion-antifermion pairs.
+Eq.(\ref{eq:46}) can be calculated as if $\Lambda$ is such a cutoff for regularization, but since the upper end $\Lambda$ is a dynamical variable, it is evaluated, not as $p_E^2$ in the Euclidian space, but as $p^2=(ip_0)^2-\mbox{\boldmath $p$}^2= -p_E^2$ in the Minkowski space.
+Hence, after 4-momentum integration, the square of upper end appears as $-\Lambda ^2$.